The Label on the Label

 The CISAC study published in 2025 estimated that generative AI could put 24% of music creators' revenues at risk by 2028.(2) This figure reflects not primarily the risk that listeners will choose AI music over human music once informed of the difference — though that risk exists — but the risk that platforms will use AI-generated content to reduce their royalty obligations, that content farms will use volume production to occupy algorithmic recommendation slots, and that the general devaluation of recorded music as a category will accelerate as the marginal cost of producing new tracks approaches zero.
 None of these risks is addressed by disclosure.

-The DDEX standard draws a partial parallel with Canada's MAPL system, which has governed Canadian content requirements in radio broadcasting since 1971.(3) MAPL — which assesses whether a track qualifies as Canadian content based on its Music, Artist, Performance, and Lyrics — created both a measurement framework and a mandatory support structure: radio stations must meet minimum Canadian content thresholds, which creates market demand for Canadian music that would not exist at the same level under purely commercial programming logic.
+The DDEX standard draws a partial parallel with Canada's MAPL system, which has governed Canadian content requirements in radio broadcasting since 1971.(3) MAPL — which assesses whether a track qualifies as Canadian content based on its Music, Artist, Performance, and Lyrics — created both a measurement and a mandatory support structure: radio stations must meet minimum Canadian content thresholds, which creates market demand for Canadian music that would not exist at the same level under purely commercial programming logic.

 The parallel is instructive but also reveals the limitation of the disclosure approach on its own.
 MAPL works not because it labels Canadian music but because it mandates its presence.
 The label is the measurement mechanism for an obligation.
-Without the obligation, the label is just information — useful to some listeners, ignored by others, and insufficient on its own to sustain the domestic music ecosystem it was designed to protect.
+Without the obligation, the label is just information — useful to some listeners, ignored by others, and insufficient on its own to sustain the domestic music sector it was designed to protect.

-An AI disclosure standard without accompanying obligations — without minimum thresholds for human-created content on platforms, without consent and compensation frameworks for training data, without royalty structures that distinguish between human and AI-generated music in their distribution logic — is the label without the mandate.
+An AI disclosure standard without accompanying obligations — without minimum thresholds for human-created content on platforms, without consent and compensation arrangements for training data, without royalty structures that distinguish between human and AI-generated music in their distribution logic — is the label without the mandate.
 It tells listeners what they are hearing.
 It does not change what the platform has an incentive to serve them.

 The Velvet Sundown accumulated a million listeners and then, when the deception became public, became a case study in the conversation about what disclosure standards should require.
 The more interesting version of the story is the one that was not a deliberate deception: the thousands of AI-generated tracks on major platforms right now, produced by content farms and individual users with access to generation tools, carrying no particular claim to human artistry and accumulating streams that reduce the royalty pool available to the human artists competing in the same categories.